PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Experiments

 These results confirm that PHASE-Net learns physics-aligned representations rather than dataset-specific appearance cues, providing stable predictive power and strong cross-domain robustness even when the target domain differs greatly from the training distributions.
 The combination of a causal convolution derived from hemodynamic principles, an adaptive spatial filter that focuses on signal-rich regions, and the parameter-free ZAS module collectively reinforces temporal consistency and prevents overfitting to superficial domain artifacts.

-\paragraph{Limited-Source Domain Generalization.} We further evaluate a limited-source setting where the model is trained on only two datasets and tested on a third unseen target domain, simulating deployment with scarce and heterogeneous training data.
-Table~\ref{tab:performance_dual} shows that PHASE-Net consistently achieves the best or near-best results across all source–target pairs.
-When trained on PURE+UBFC and tested on the challenging MMPD, our model reaches an MAE of \textbf{9.76} bpm and RMSE of 16.07 bpm ($R=0.39$), outperforming RhythmFormer and other deep baselines.
-Training on PURE+BUAA yields similar gains, with MAE/RMSE of 11.38/15.96 bpm, while generalization to the illumination-sensitive BUAA dataset is especially strong: using PURE+UBFC as sources, PHASE-Net lowers the MAE to 2.91 bpm and RMSE to 4.23 bpm with a correlation of 0.92, well ahead of all competitors.
+\textbf{Limited-Source Domain Generalization.} \quad We further evaluate a limited-source setting where the model is trained on only two datasets and tested on a third unseen target domain, simulating deployment with scarce and heterogeneous training data.
+Table~\ref{tab:mmpd_limited} and Table~\ref{tab:buaa_limited} shows that PHASE-Net consistently achieves the best or near-best results across all source–target pairs.
+When trained on PURE~\cite{Stricker2014PURE}+UBFC-rPPG~\cite{Bobbia2017UBFCrPPG} and tested on the challenging MMPD~\cite{Tang2023MMPD}, our model reaches an MAE of \textbf{9.76} bpm and RMSE of 16.07 bpm ($R=0.39$), outperforming RhythmFormer and other deep baselines.
+Training on PURE~\cite{Stricker2014PURE}+BUAA-MIHR~\cite{Xi2020BUAAMIHR} yields similar gains, with MAE/RMSE of 11.38/15.96 bpm, while generalization to the illumination-sensitive BUAA-MIHR~\cite{Xi2020BUAAMIHR} dataset is especially strong: using PURE~\cite{Stricker2014PURE}+UBFC-rPPG~\cite{Bobbia2017UBFCrPPG} as sources, PHASE-Net lowers the MAE to 2.91 bpm and RMSE to 4.23 bpm with a correlation of 0.92, well ahead of all competitors.
 These results confirm that by leveraging physics-grounded modeling, PHASE-Net captures domain-invariant physiological dynamics rather than overfitting to superficial dataset biases.